libretiny-eu/libretiny/docs/platform/realtek-ambz/flashing.md

 	----|------------------------------
 	RX  | TX2 (Log_TX / PA30)
 	TX  | RX2 (Log_RX / PA29)
-	RTS | CEN (or RST, optional)
-	DTR | TX2 (Log_TX / PA30, optional)
 	GND | GND

 	Make sure to use a good 3.3V power supply, otherwise the adapter might lose power during chip reset.
 Usually, the adapter's power regulator is not enough and an external power supply is needed (like AMS1117).

-	If you didn't connect RTS and DTR, you need to put the chip in download mode manually.
-This is done by connecting CEN to GND, while holding TX2 (Log_TX) to GND as well.
-After doing that, you need to disconnect TX2 from GND.
+	You need to put the chip in download mode manually:

+	- connect CEN to GND
+	- connect TX2 to GND
+	- release CEN from GND
+	- release TX2 from GND

 	If the download mode is enabled, you'll see a few garbage characters printed to the serial console every second.